Current Students & Parents

 Re-applying for Financial Aid

-- Complete the Continuing Student Goshen College Financial Aid Application.
+- Complete the Continuing Student Goshen College Financial Aid Application available in the Student Financial Aid Office.
 Complete this form as early as possible to guarantee that your Financial Aid funds will be available for the next year.
 This form needs to be completed every year.

 - For U.S. Citizens or Permanent Residents, submit a “Free Application for Federal Student Aid” (FAFSA)as soon as possible after Jan.
 1 at www.fafsa.gov.
 Students should specify 001799 as the code number for Goshen College.